ResearchComputing/Documentation/docs/ai-ml/llms.md

 - `gpt-oss:20b`
     - An open-source model from OpenAI
     - This model has been quantized using the MXFP4 format
     - Requires about 14 GB of GPU memory
+- `gemma4:26b`
+	- An open-source model from Google
+	- This model has been quantized using the Q4_K_M format
+	- Requires about 18 GB of GPU memory
 - `gemma3:12b`
     - An open-source model from Google
     - This model has been quantized using the Q4_K_M format
-    - Requires around 8 GB of GPU memory
+    - Requires about 8 GB of GPU memory
 - `llama3.1:8b`
     - An open-source model from Meta
     - This model has been quantized using the Q4_K_M format